Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 #### DemoDataAdapter

 Implements the DataProvider interface to handle the communication with Lightstreamer Kernel.
 Leverages the ExternalFeedListener to get the data originated by the ExternalFeedSimulator.
-Injects the received data into Lightstreamer Kernel or filters it our based on the subscriptions/unsubscriptions received from the Kernel.<br>
+Injects the received data into Lightstreamer Kernel or filters it out based on the subscriptions/unsubscriptions received from the Kernel.<br>
 <br>

 See the source code comments for further details.